 It is always the best option to pair two males and two females, or if the guinea pigs are neutered then they can be of mixed genders.

 The next thing is to treat every guinea pig equally.
-Give them the same food items (for example don’t give treats just to one of them), change their bedding regularly so they don’t have too much scent markings day by day and play with them in the same play area space or with the same toys.
+Give them the same food items (for example don’t give treats just to one of them).
+You can also change their bedding regularly so they don’t have too many scent markings day by day, and play with them in the same play area space or with the same toys.

 Remember, both guinea pigs must be equally socialized and they must know that they are equally loved.
 This may not prevent fights or make these fights less severe but it surely adds to the quality of life and the calmness of the guinea pigs.

-Body Language of Guinea Pigs That Meet for the First Time and Show of Initial Dominance
+Body Language of Guinea Pigs Meeting for the First Time and Display of Initial Dominance

 Usually, when guinea pigs meet for the first time, they will most likely meet and greet in a very adorable and even intimidating way sometimes!
 This is usually how the first introduction goes:

-4. If the guinea pigs chatter their teeth silently or loudly as if they are chewing something then they are probably not angry but if the chatter is incredibly loud and visible – this is a fight mode for the guinea pig (click to see how guinea pigs fight with each other).
+- If the guinea pigs chatter their teeth silently or loudly as if they are chewing something, then they are probably not angry.
+But if the chatter is incredibly loud and visible, this is a fight mode for the guinea pig.

-Remember, pouncing, tackling, rumbling, very loud chattering of teeth, bites (not the playful kind, but the hostile, fast and aggressive type) are the obvious signs when you need to separate the cavies.
+- Pouncing, tackling, rumbling, very loud chattering of teeth, bites (not the playful kind, but the hostile, fast, and aggressive type) are the obvious signs when you need to separate the cavies.